-The second part of the previous blog on how to Migrate Exchange Server 2013 to 2016 Using Step by Step Guide comprises of the methodology to install the SSL certificate on Exchange 2016 and some discussion on migrating the CAS role from existing Exchange Server 2013 to 2016.
+The second part of the previous blog on how to Migrate Exchange Server 2013 to 2016 Using Step by Step Guide comprises of the methodology to install the SSL certificate .
+Also some discussion on migrating the CAS role from existing Exchange Server 2013 to 2016.
 In the previous blog, we have discussed the installation methods of Exchange 2016, setting up the environment and installing pre-requisites along with the configuration of Service Connection Point (SCP).

 For other parts of the series follow the links below:-

 Installed Exchange server creates a certificate which is the self-signed certificate further includes the FQDN and server hostname.
-A hostname is generally used to establish external connections so that they can prevent an internal server from being exposed to the internet.
+A hostname generally establishes external connections so that they can prevent an internal server from being the internet exposer.

-Note: When migrating CAS role to Exchange 2016, we need to ensure that Exchange 2016 uses the same certificates as that of Exchange 2013 for which we need to perform a switchover to point ‘X’ records that are used by old exchange server to Exchange 2016.
+Note: When migrating the CAS role to Exchange 2016, we need to ensure that Exchange 2016 uses the same certificates as that of Exchange 2013.
+For which we need to perform a switchover to point ‘X’ records uses by the old Exchange Server to Exchange 2016.

 Below are the mentioned steps to install SSL Certificates

 Install SSL Certificate with EAC (Exchange Admin Center)

 - Firstly, Download and Launch the Certificate ZIP files.
 The Certificate will name as your_domain_name.cer.

 - Secondly, your_domain_name.cer.file need to be copiedonExchange Server 2016 network shared folder